Frequently Asked Questions about Nusa Penida

 The best way is to visit the Promos and Specials page on our website.
 We regularly post seasonal discounts on courses and multi-day fun dive packages.
 Additionally, for the best ongoing value, consider our longer Dive & Stay packages.
 These have built-in discounts for extended stays.

-Nusa Penida, Bali & lembongan Dive Sites
+Nusa Penida and Bali Dive Sites and beyond

 Travel, Logistics & Local Tips

 The journey is straightforward.
-First, take a taxi from the airport to Sanur Harbour (approx. 45-60 minutes).
-Then, take a fast boat to Nusa Penida (approx. 45 minutes).
+First, take a taxi from the airport to Sanur Harbour (approx. 30-45 minutes).
+Then, take a fast boat to Nusa Penida (approx. 40 minutes).
 We recommend booking your boat ticket in advance through an online portal like https://penidago.com/ to secure your seat.
 Once you arrive at the harbour in Nusa Penida, a short taxi ride will bring you to our resort.

 Nusa Penida is famous for its stunning landscapes.
 We highly recommend hiring a scooter (for experienced riders only) or a private driver for the day.
 You can visit iconic spots like Kelingking Beach (the ‘T-Rex’ cliff), the stunning Diamond Beach, and the natural infinity pool at Angel’s Billabong.
 These locations offer incredible photo opportunities.